-Number of Vehicle Parking Spaces - Vehicle parking areas shall be able to accommodate the Vehicles of all users of all Improvements, and comply with the Minimum Standards and applicable Legal Requirements.
+Number of Vehicle Parking Spaces - Vehicle parking areas shall be able to accommodate the Vehicles of all users of all Improvements, and comply with the Minimum Standards, Section L-II 4.2.9 "Parking" of the Nevada County Code, and applicable Legal Requirements.

-- ➤ One Vehicle parking space per 250 square feet of building area which is used by employees including leasable office area whether or not such area is leased. - One Vehicle parking space per 500 square feet of building area which is used by customers.
+- One Vehicle parking space per 250 square feet of building area which is used by employees including leasable office area whether or not such area is leased. - One Vehicle parking space per 500 square feet of building area which is used by customers.

 - ➤ One Vehicle parking space per 1,000 square feet up to 20,000 square feet of building area which is used for Aircraft storage and/or maintenance.
-One Vehicle parking space per 2,000 square feet of building area in excess of 20,000 square feet. - One handicapped space is required for every 25 spaces and one of every 8 handicapped accessible parking spaces, but always at least one, must be "vanaccessible".
+One Vehicle parking space per 2,000 square feet of building area in excess of 20,000 square feet. - ➤ The number and type of handicapped parking spaces shall comply with applicable Legal Requirements.